ToGanz/next_saturday/README.md

 - The show page of the event should list all participants.
 - The show page of the user (user's profile page) should show the upcoming        events they participate in.
 At the moment it just shows their created events.
 - The Homepage should be a calendar with all the events of the month
+- the test suite of the interface of the Homepage is still lacking